thornberrypie/coghill/README.md

-# coghill
+# The Coghill Centre
-Website for The Coghill Centre in Whitianga, NZ
+Built with create-react-app.